 Higher Education in California: Increasing Equity and Diversity

-A solid majority of California’s future college-age population will come from groups that have been historically under-represented in higher education—including Latinos and African Americans, and those who are low income or the first in their families to go to college.
-PPIC research has shown that this demographic shift could be a major contributor to the state’s future workforce skills gap.
-To avoid or at least minimize this gap, California needs to increase the number of underrepresented students who graduate from college.
+A solid majority of California’s future college-age population will come from demographic groups that have been historically underrepresented in higher education—including Latinos, African Americans, and those who are low income or the first in their families to go to college.
+PPIC research has shown that this demographic shift could make it more difficult for the state to meet future workforce needs.